maurolepore/tor/README.md

 library(tor)
 ```

-All functions list whatever they read, and default to reading from the
-working directory.

 ### `list_*()`: Import multiple files from a directory into a list

+All functions default to importing files from the working directory.

 ``` r
 dir()